LifterSam/Etappenproblem/README.md

-This is my personal solution to a Cipsoft Coding Interview Challenge May 2025.
+This is my personal solution to a coding interview challenge may 2025.

 It implements `binary search on answer` as the algorithm to find the minimal maximum of travelling distances for set stages and set days.
 Input data is read via the `input.txt` file in the subdirectory